Tchoupinax/symfony-webpack-example/README.md

 },
 ```

-Create the configuration file named `webpack?.config.js` at the project's root
+Create the configuration file named `webpack
+.config.js` at the project's root
 ```js
 // Start with this
 module.exports = {